 - Several Mercedes-Benz models do not have an oil dipstick.
 Measure the oil level via the instrument cluster.

-- A secure vehicle with jack stands and block the rear wheels.
+- A secure vehicle with a jack stands and blocks the rear wheels.

 Remove the oil filter.
 Use an oil removal tool to unscrew the oil housing by turning it counterclockwise.